| Title: | Nonparametric and Semiparametric Mixture Estimation |

 max.gradient |

-Maximum value of the gradient function, evaluated at the
+Maximum value of the gradient function,

 convergence |